vinclv/data-engineering-minds-kafka/config/ssl/README.md

 # SSL
-This repository contains the configuration files for zookeeper, Kafka brokers, producers, and consumers for launching a basic 3-node kafka cluster with SSL security.
+This repository contains the configuration files for zookeeper, zookeeper clients, Kafka brokers, producers, and consumers for launching a basic 3-node kafka cluster with SSL security.
+Please check the step-by-step [video tutorial](https://www.youtube.com/watch?v=hR_OuiqLgOo) on my Youtube channel.

 ### Steps to generate CA, Truststore and Keystore